Charlie-Nicholls/DND-Adventures/Ghosts of the Damned/Cutscenes.md

 #### 3.4 The Squire's Death
 **Inside The Office**
 > [!boxed|no-t]
 > The lights begin to flicker, you hear a loud crash of thunder and the rush of water from the dam seems to intensify before the bulbs burst, plunging the room into darkness.
 You hear a distant laughter that for a moment you think you recognise.
 Then the Squire stands up and stumbles sideways.
 You hear a click and the sound of various objects clattering to the floor and the squire grunts.
 You see him open a draw and withdraw a knife which he then turns upon himself.
-His face is strained, eyes seeming to stare at something he can't see and the knife enters his chest.
+His face is strained, eyes seeming to stare at something he can't see, and the knife enters his chest.
 He struggles for a few seconds before collapsing in a heap before you, knife still clutched in his paws.
 >^Chapter3-4In

 **Outside The Office (Perception Check)**